pkhuong/set-covering-decomposition/APPROACH.md

 surrogate decomposition algorithm assemble solutions to all the subproblems and find a superoptimal point approximately in (the convex hull of) all the constraints' feasible domains.

+The set covering solver in this repo applies surrogate decomposition in the extreme case, where each value to cover (each linear covering constraint) gets its own copy of the decision variables.
+It also halves the number of relaxed constraints (and thus of experts) by observing that it's always OK if some initial decision variable `x[i] > x_a[i]` for a constraint `a`.
+Thus, we only need the linking constraints `x >= x_a`, and not the symmetrical `x <= x_a`.